lindsay-stevens/openclinica_sqldatamart/docs/clients/stata.md

   - Replace newline / line return characters with a space.

+### Site XLSX Extension
+At the end of a study, it is often required to provide participating institutions with a copy of the data that they had submitted for the study, ideally in an easily readable format.

+In order to facilitate this, an extension to the above Stata snapshot code has been developed.
+Each of the study item group data sets is exported to Excel XLSX, filtered for that site.
+Study metadata and subject listings are also included.

+The extension script "snapshot_stata_site_xlsx_extension.do" is filed in the "clients" folder with the main script.
+As described in the comments, the procedure is to:
+- Run the main script to generate (but not run) the snapshot code,
+- Perform a simple find/replace,
+- Insert the extension code (and update the study schema name therein),
+- Run the modified snapshot code script.

+The Excel files will be saved in folders named according to the site oid.

+At some stage this functionality may be incorporated into the main snapshot
+script, so that this site export mode can be invoked from the main script by providing parameter / flag.

 ## Stata 14 Issue
 A minor issue with Stata 14 and ODBC data was noted.
 Some columns, in particular the "event_name" column, are intepreted by Stata 14 as the new